 After leaving El Paso with a completely rebuilt rear wheel I crossed the endless pecan groves into Las Cruces, NM.
 It took 22 days but I had finally escaped the Lone Star State.
 I suppressed the desire to shout obscenities back across the border and simply pedaled on.
 Surely the coming days would offer ample fodder for poetic optimism on this blog.

-Alas, in what I feared was a harbinger of things to come, New Mexico greeted me with a 90 km/h (55 mph) direct head wind for 110 km on day two.
+Alas, in what I feared was a harbinger of things to come, New Mexico greeted me with a 90 km/h direct head wind for 110 km on day two.
 It was, in the words of a local, exceptionally bad, even by New Mexico standards.
 I came to learn that New Mexico has a windy season and I’d unwittingly chosen it’s peak to bicycle across it.